speedment/speedment-doc/pages/stream_fundamentals.md

 ```
 First, we create a `Stream` using the statement `Stream.of()`.
 Note that nothing happens with the `Stream` at this point.
 We just have a stream that we can use to further build our "recipe" around.
 Now that we have a `Stream`, we add a `filter` that only lets through Strings that are longer than 2 characters.
 Again, the `Stream` is not started, we have just said that *when* the `Stream` starts, we want to filter the Strings.
 Next, we add a `sorted()` operation to our `Stream` recipe.
 This means that when the `Stream` is started, all Strings that passes the `filter` shall be sorted in natural order.
 Again, nothing is flowing through the `Stream`, we have just added yet an operation to the `Stream` recipe (the stream recipe can more formally be called a *stream pipeline*).
 The last operation we add to the `Stream` recipe is `collect`.

-This operation is different to all the previous operations in the way that it is a *terminal operation*.
-Whenever a *terminal operation* is applied to a `Stream`, the `Stream` cannot accept additional operations to its pipeline.
+This operation is different to all the previous operations in the way that it is a *Terminal operation*.
+Whenever a *Terminal operation* is applied to a `Stream`, the `Stream` cannot accept additional operations to its pipeline.
 It also means that the `Stream` is started.

-It shall be noted that elements in a `Stream` are pulled by the *terminal operation* (i.e. the `collect` operation) and not pushed by the stream source.
+It shall be noted that elements in a `Stream` are pulled by the *Terminal Operation* (i.e. the `collect` operation) and not pushed by the stream source.
 So, `Collect` will ask for the first element and that request will traverse up to the stream source that will provide the first element "Zlatan".
 The `filter` operation will check if the length of "Zlatan" is greater than two (which it is) and will then propagate "Zlatan" to the `sorted` operation.
 Because the `sorted` operation needs to see all strings before it can decide on its output order, it will ask the stream source for all its remaining elements which, via the filter, is sent down the stream.
 Once all stings are received by the `sorted` operator, it will sort the strings and then output its first element (i.e. "Adam") to the `collect` operation.
 The result of the entire stream statement will thus be: